Bifurcation loci of families of finite type meromorphic maps: Introduction

 \section{Introduction}

 Structural stability is a key concept in dynamical systems which is attributed to Andronov and Pontryagin in 1937 and even further to Poincaré in the early 1880's.
 Roughly speaking, a dynamical system is structurally stable (also called {\em robust}) if its qualitative properties do not change under small perturbations.
-Somewhat more precisely, a discrete dynamical system $f:X\to X$ (in a certain class of regularity $\mathcal C$) is structurally stable, if all maps $g$ sufficiently close to $f$ in $\mathcal C$ are topologically conjugate to $f$, that is, if there exist a homeomorphism $\varphi:X\to X$ such that $\varphi \circ f =g\circ \varphi$.
+Somewhat more precisely, a discrete dynamical system $f:X\to X$ (in a certain class of regularity $\mathcal C$) is structurally stable, if all maps $g$ sufficiently close to $f$ in $\mathcal C$ are topologically conjugate to $f$, that is, if there exist a homeomorphism $\varphi:X\to X$ such that $\varphi \circ f =g\circ \varphi$, and $\phi$ depends continuously on $g$.

 The problem of density of structurally stable systems in the appropriate class is subtle and has been around for a long time.
-While this property (and even density of hyperbolicity, a stronger and closely related problem) is generally true for $\mathcal C^r$ maps, $r\geq 1$, in real dimension one \cite{KSV}, works of Smale, Williams and Newhouse among others (see e.g. \cite{smale66, CS}) concluded that structurally stable systems are not dense in the space of diffeomorphisms on manifolds of real dimension larger or equal than 2.
-The case of holomorphic maps of one complex variable lies somewhat in between: the seminal work of Ma\~n\'e, Sad and Sullivan \cite{mss} and Lyubich \cite{lyu1} showed that structurally stable systems form an open and dense set in the space of holomorphic maps on the Riemann sphere (i.e. rational maps).
-Their results therefore solved the problem of density of structural stability for holomorphic maps on {\em compact} Riemann surfaces.
+While this property is generically true for $\mathcal C^r$ maps, $r\geq 1$, in real dimension one \cite{KSV}, works of Smale, Williams and Newhouse among others (see e.g. \cite{smale66, CS}) concluded that structurally stable systems are not dense in the space of diffeomorphisms on manifolds of real dimension larger or equal than 2.

+In the context of holomorphic dynamics, a more natural but closely related notion is \emph{$\JJ$-stability}, which informally speaking means structural stability in restriction to the Julia set (see Section \ref{sec:holo} for a precise definition).
+The seminal work of Ma\~n\'e, Sad and Sullivan \cite{mss} and Lyubich \cite{lyu1} showed that $\JJ$-stable systems form an open and dense set in the space of holomorphic maps on the Riemann sphere (i.e. rational maps).
+Their results therefore solved the problem of density of $\JJ-$stability for holomorphic maps on {\em compact} Riemann surfaces.